zeineb111/Linguistic-cues-for-Textual-classification/index.md

 ### Politeness

-To compute the politeness of each news, we used the politeness library which is a part of the Stanford Politeness API that was used by the authors.
+To compute the politeness of each news, we used the politeness library which is part of the Stanford Politeness API that was used by the authors.
 The politeness classifier takes as input a sentence and its parses and returns the politeness of that sentence.
 The politeness of a news is computed as the average of its sentences politeness’s.
 To compute the parses, we first relied on the annotate method of the Stanford coreNLP that is computed while computing the sentiments, but as we were forced to stop this method at a certain point, and we had to switch to another method to compute the remaining parses.
 For this we used TextBlob library that computes the parses in the same way.
 We show here the average politeness for the Fake vs True news:

 <p align="center">
      <img src="politeness.png" >
 </p>

-The average politeness of the Fake and True news are very close.
+The average politeness of the Fake and True news are very close and the std is very small.
 We performed a statistical test and found that the difference between the mean politeness of the Fake and Real news is significant.

 We visualize here the distribution of the politeness for the two sets.